Turning Inward Counseling | Anxiety, Stress & Depression Therapy in Ohio

 1. Sliding Scale Change: Effective 1-1-2024, my sliding scale will be $85-$125.
 This is a 16% reduction.

 2. Client Choice: Clients choose the price that works best for them on the sliding scale.
-Clients can choose to pay out-of-pocket vs. using insurance.

 3. Increased Privacy: With a sliding scale not based on income, clients retain privacy over their finances.
 Not using insurance increases privacy due to no 3rd party involvement.
+HSA and FSA cards are accepted.

 Picture